davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-annotations.md

-The question most often asked is, “What Spring Data for GemFire (SDG) annotations can I use, or must I use, when developing {apache-geode-name} applications with Spring Boot?”
+The question most often asked is, “What Spring Data for GemFire (SDG) annotations can I use, or must I use, when developing VMware GemFire applications with Spring Boot?”

 This section answers this question and more.